mafaro21/twitClone/TODO/TwitterClone.md

 ## HASHTAGS ## (tough^)
 - Add auto hashtags feature.
 (Maybe we can limit hashtags to 5 MAX per tweet - auto) (live as typing)
 - record the hashtags on the tweet in the DB (in an array). [ ]
 - enable search by clicking on the hashtag , check the DB’s***{OmG!!!}

 ## TAGGING ##

-- enable tagging by adding an @before a name when tweeting:: (DAMN:: we may need a faster DB engine to quickly search + display suggestions results as you type)
+- Enable tagging by adding an @before a name when tweeting:: (DAMN:: we may need a faster DB engine to quickly search + display suggestions results as you type)

-- if @tagged name not exists, it should NOT auto- generate link.
+- If @tagged name not exists, it should NOT auto- generate link.
 Just appears as plain text
 - ELSE, if exists, allow getting the person profile by clicking the @tagged name.
 - (maybe later) allow PROFILE preview by hovering mouse on @tagged name!!
 (Faster DB needed)